 2. Situational Awareness: An administrator may use their smartphone or tablet to view video feeds.
 Any verified threats can be sent to our Central Station as well.
 ADS believes that professional monitoring is a critical component of any successful security solution.

 3. Door Access Control: Devices such as two-way voice/video intercom alert staff when someone might be in at the front office door.
 Additionally, key card access secures other entry doors and restricts guest access to sensitive areas.

 4. Intrusion/Fire monitoring: Securing your building with sensors such as glass break and motion detectors will trigger an alarm and send an alert to our Central Monitoring Station.
 Our monitoring station will also respond immediately to a fire alarm that is triggered by a smoke or heat detector.

-5. Notification: Time is the critical component when facing any security threat.
+5. Notification: Time is a critical component when facing any security threat.
 Wall mounted emergency stations, panic buttons, silent alarms, and devices worn on lanyards alert our monitoring staff quickly.
 First responders will be notified as soon as possible.